-- A. The regulations of this Title apply to all shorelines of Statewide Significance within the City and to the waters and underlying land of the Puget Sound extending to the middle of Puget Sound from the shoreline of the City between the northern and southern limits of the City and 200 feet landward of such waters. - B. All proposed uses and development, as defined in this chapter, occurring within the shoreline jurisdiction shall comply with this Master Program and RCW 90.58. - C..
-Uses and development regulated by this Program are subject to applicable provisions of the SMC, the Comprehensive Plan, the Washington State Shoreline Management Act (RCW 90.58), Growth Management Act (RCW 36.70), Environmental Policy Act (RCW 43.21C and WAC 197-11), and other local, state and federal laws.
-Project proponents are responsible for complying with all applicable laws prior to commencing any use, development, or activity. - D. The Master Program policies and regulations shall apply in addition to other city regulations.
-Where the regulations of the Master Program conflict with other regulations, the regulations that provide more shoreland and shoreline protection, as determined by the City, shall apply. - E. Non-conforming uses and improvements within the shoreline jurisdiction shall be subject to this Program and SMC 20.220.150.
+- A. The regulations of this Title apply to all shorelines of Statewide Significance within the City and to the waters and underlying land of the Puget Sound extending to the middle of Puget Sound adjacent to Kitsap County, between the northern and southern limits of the City and 200 feet landward of such waters. - B. The standards shall provide a preference for permit issuance for measures to protect single family residences occupied prior to January 1, 1992.
+Nothing in this Master Program shall constitute authority for requiring or ordering the removal of any structures, improvements, docks, fills, or developments placed in navigable waters prior to December 4, 1969 maintained in conformance with this chapter and the SMA - C. All proposed uses and development, as defined in this chapter, occurring within the shoreline jurisdiction shall comply with this Master Program and RCW 90.58. - D. Uses and development regulated by this Program are subject to applicable provisions of the SMC, the Comprehensive Plan, the Washington State Shoreline Management Act (RCW 90.58), Growth Management Act (RCW 36.70), Environmental Policy Act (RCW 43.21C and WAC 197-11), and other local, state and federal laws.
+Project proponents are responsible for complying with all applicable laws prior to commencing any use, development, or activity. - E. The Master Program policies and regulations shall apply in addition to other city regulations.

+Where the regulations of the Master Program conflict with other regulations, the regulations that provide more shoreland and shoreline protection shall apply.

-- F. The City's Critical Areas Ordinance SMC 20.80 is adopted as a part of the Master Program.
-The provisions of SMC 20.80 shall apply to any use, alteration or development within the shoreline jurisdiction whether or not a shoreline permit or written statement of exemption is required. - G. Uses and developments within the shoreline jurisdiction that meet the Reasonable Use Exception provisions of SMC 20.30.336 require a Shoreline Variance in accordance with this chapter. - H. The exemptions and partial exemptions listed in sections SMC 20.80.030 and 20.80.040 shall not apply within the shoreline jurisdiction Such activities may require a Shoreline Substantial Development Permit, Shoreline Variance, or Shoreline Conditional Use Permit unless the Master Program and RCW 90.58.030(3)(e) specifically indicates the activity is exempt from the Shoreline Substantial Development Permit requirements.
+- F. Non-conforming uses and improvements within the shoreline jurisdiction shall be subject to this Program and SMC 20.220.150. - G. The City's Critical Areas Ordinance SMC 20.80 is adopted as a part of the Master Program.
+The provisions of SMC 20.80 shall apply to any use, alteration or development within the shoreline jurisdiction whether or not a shoreline permit or written statement of exemption is required. - H. Uses and developments within the shoreline jurisdiction that meet the Reasonable Use Exception provisions of SMC 20.30.336 require a Shoreline Variance in accordance with this chapter. - I. The exemptions and partial exemptions listed in sections SMC 20.80.030 and 20.80.040 shall not apply within the shoreline jurisdiction Such activities may require a Shoreline Substantial Development Permit, Shoreline Variance, or Shoreline Conditional Use Permit unless the Master Program and RCW 90.58.030(3)(e) specifically indicates the activity is exempt from the Shoreline Substantial Development Permit requirements.